gorkemu/belge-hizli/README.md

-# Contract-Generator
+# Contract-Generator (Belge Hızlı)

 A web application that allows users to generate contracts and documents in PDF format using predefined dynamic templates.
-The system dynamically creates forms (including repeatable sections and conditional fields) and previews based on the template structure stored in MongoDB, utilizes an external service for PDF generation, and delivers the final document via direct download and email.
+The system dynamically creates forms (including repeatable sections and conditional fields) and previews based on the template structure stored in MongoDB, utilizes an external service for PDF generation, requires user consent for legal terms, allows optional collection of billing information, and delivers the final document via direct download and email.

 ## ✨ Core Features